 You don’t even need an Elster certificate – Sorted sends the VAT return directly to the tax office.
 In addition, you can manage all your invoices and expenses in one place and have an overview of your business finances at all times.

 The UI of Sorted uses very simple English which makes it extremely helpful for expat freelancers who are uncomfortable with complicated legal or finance German terminologies.

 So here are my top essentials that every expat freelancer in Germany should have in their toolkit.
-Did you sign up for any other useful insurance for freelancers in Germany?
+Did you have any other useful insurance for self employment in germany?
 What other products or services are a must-have for you?
 Let us know in comments below.